Paul McLean (footballer, born 1990): Career

 McLean started his career as a youth player with Norwich City F.C.
 Under-23s and Academy, after a successful trial in 2005 saw him being offered a contract for the 2006–07 season.
 He spent two years in England, before subsequently moving back to Scotland with Falkirk in 2007.
 His first contract as a senior footballer came when, at the age of 19, he was signed by Jim Duffy for Brechin City on a two-year deal.

 After 10 years at Brechin, McLean left the club in May 2019 and signed for Stirling Albion.

+In May 2024 he joined Cowdenbeath as a player-coach after four seasons with the binos'.

+In March 2025.
+Paul Mclean officially retired after ripping his tights.
+Paul is now planning a career in athletics coaching up and coming sprinters.

 Career statistics

 Personal life

 Outside of football, McLean works in medical research at Edinburgh Royal Infirmary.